oreoluwadekunle/python-tkinter-projects/rock-paper-scissors/README.md

 ## Prerequisites

-- Python 3 installed on your Mac
+- Python 3 installed on your Mac or Windows
 - Git installed (comes pre-installed on most Macs)

 ## First Time Setup (Mac) and (Windows)